dougie84mo/mma_fight_comparison/README.md

 ### Fight Comparison is a project that helps in users with the analysis of mixed martial arts fights.
 Most especially UFC.

 Comparisons open browsers with videos in order to compare previous fights simultaneously.
 Highlights, press conference or interviews, and top-finishes if possible.
 Side-by-side record comparison.
-Stare down video if available.
+Stare down video if available and odds for fight

 1. Start by running the command `python main.py`